 Applications should be sandboxed so that damage is minimized if an XXE issue is successfully exploited.
 Google pays up to $13,337 for unsandboxed XXE issues, much less for sandboxed issues.

 Consider switching from XML to JSON.
 While parts of the JSON ecosystem have had security issues, simply parsing it is safe.

 Lastly, if all else fails, make sure your XML parser doesn’t display errors.
 While this won’t completely prevent an attack, it may slow down an attacker or the discovery of the issue on the system.

-OWASP Atlanta hosted VerSprite for a a presentation on XXE attacks this called I Don’t Always Exploit Web Apps, But When I Do I Prefer XXE.
-Check out the presentation slides here.
+Also, be sure to check out the OWASP Atlanta hosted VerSprite for a presentation on XXE attacks, I Don’t Always Exploit Web Apps, But When I Do I Prefer XXE.